abhijit-gadekar/RTL-Projects/README.md

-# RTL-Projects
+# VHDL

-Welcome to the RTL-Projects repository!
+Welcome to the VHDL repository!

-This repository contains my VLSI Design projects including RTL Codes, Schematics, Testbenches and Simulation Results along with project reports.
+This repository contains my VLSI Design journey including RTL Codes, Schematics, Testbenches and Simulation Results using VHDL .

 Explore, learn, and use these resources to deepen your understanding of VLSI design and digital electronics.
 Feel free to contribute or raise any issues for collaborative learning. 😊